-Sandoz Venlafaxine XR modified release capsules are used in the treatment and prevention of relapse of depression and panic attacks and in the treatment of anxiety, including avoidance or fear of social situations.
+Efexor-XR is used in the treatment and prevention of relapse of depression.
+It is also used in the treatment of panic attacks and anxiety, including avoidance or fear of social situations.

 Depression can affect your whole body and may cause emotional and physical symptoms such as feeling low in spirit, being unable to enjoy life, poor appetite or overeating, disturbed sleep, loss of sex drive, lack of energy and feeling guilty over nothing.
 Excessive anxiety is a condition in which you feel constantly and uncontrollably worried and distressed.
 It may also make you feel irritable, and cause difficulty in thinking and sleeping.
 Other common symptoms associated with anxiety may include a dry mouth, a lump in the throat, cold clammy hands, diarrhoea and nausea.